AVASTechnology/laravel-environment/readme.md

 [![Latest Version on Packagist][ico-version]][link-packagist] [![Total Downloads][ico-downloads]][link-downloads]

+This package provides an Environment enumeration to better track environment names and references.

+There is also a modified "env" console command that provides more details on the current environment and settings.

 This is where your description should go.
 Take a look at [contributing.md](contributing.md) to see a todo list.